This page contains my up to date bio. If you need something substantially shorter, please get in touch via the contact page.

-James studied with Alan Davis in Birmingham and latterly Rebecca Miles in London, gaining his LRSM with distinction.
-In 2011 he was runner-up in a worldwide competition for blind musicians at the Jan Dale Conservatoire in Prague.
+James has had an almost lifelong fascination with the recorder.
+His formal studies were with the late Alan Davis and subsequently with Rebecca Miles.
+He gained his LRSM with distinction in 2011 and in the same year was placed runner-up in the international competition for blind musicians at the Jan Dale Conservatoire in Prague.

 His repertoire and work span the Middle Ages to ‘wet on the page’ with several dedications, commissions and compositions to his name.
 His solo album Echoes of Arcadia is typical of his eclectic tastes, plotting the recorder’s history from the pleasure garden to the mountain valley, ethereal to electronic.